 IMGS toolkit contributors

-The toolkit was developed with the assistance of the IMG Section staff and the IMGS Governing Council members.
+The toolkit was developed with the assistance of the IMG Section staff and former or current members of the IMGS Governing Council.

 Learn more about the AMA member group International Medical Graduates Section and get involved in policy decision-making for issues affecting IMG physicians.